matichek/Simple-Vue-Gallery-V1/README.md

 WIP (0_1)

 TODO:
-- Users screen - scolling grid - avaliable users on the system - each cell - Username, name and random photo from their album
+- (DONE) Users screen - scolling grid - avaliable users on the system - each cell - Username, name and random photo from their album
-- Album screen - scrolling list of available albums - Album title and some random photo from the album
+- (DONE) Album screen - scrolling list of available albums - Album title and some random photo from the album
-- Photo screen - scrolling grid list of photos - titled overlayed
+- (DONE) Photo screen - scrolling grid list of photos - titled overlayed
 - Photo screen - single - description on the bottom, details view and close button - details view can be shown or hidden by clicking on the image- (title of the image, album title, name of the user who created it.)

 IMPROVEMENTS TODO: